DataBiosphere/data-portal/content-v2/guides/userguides/exploring-projects.md

 Each project processed with DCP pipelines have DCP-generated count matrices, which are separated by species, organ, and library construction method.

-To download, select the **"Project Matrices"** tab to the left of the Project page.
-Scroll to identify the relevant matrix and select the download icon.
+To download, select the **"Project Matrices"** tab left of the Project page.
+Scroll to identify the relevant matrix and then select the download icon.

 Count matrices are available in Loom format (see the [Loom documentation](http://loompy.org/) for details on loading and viewing Loom files).
 The columns in the count matrix represent cell-specific information while the rows represent gene-specific information.

 The type of count (raw or TPM) available in the matrix depends on the pipeline used for data processing.
 Read more about Loom counts and metrics for [Optimus (10x data)](https://broadinstitute.github.io/warp/documentation/Pipelines/Optimus_Pipeline/Loom_schema.html) or [SS2](https://broadinstitute.github.io/warp/documentation/Pipelines/Smart-seq2_Multi_Sample_Pipeline/Loom_schema.html).

-DPC Generated Matrices also contain a subset of the available ingest metadata for the project.
+DPC Generated Matrices also contain a subset of the available ingested metadata for the project.
 To learn more about the metadata available in the Loom, see the [DCP Matrix Overview](/guides/userguides/matrices).

 ## Downloading Project Contributor Generated Matrices
-Contributor generated matrices are optionally provided by the data contributors.
-These matrices will vary in file format and content.
+Contributor Generated Matrices are optionally provided by the project contributors.
+These matrices  vary in file format and content.
+For questions about a specific contributor-generated matrix, reach out to the Project Contacts listed on the Project Information page.

-To download, select the **"Project Matrices"** tab to the left of the Project page.
+To download the Contributor Generated Matrix, select the **"Project Matrices"** tab to the left of the Project page.

 Scroll to the **Contributor Generated Matrices** section and select the download icon.